Woman in her 50s smiling outdoors during menopause transition.

 • Late postmenopause: Long-term health shifts in bones, metabolism, and heart health

-Nothing is “wrong” with you.
+Nothing is “wrong” with you. menopause after 50 is your body adapting.
 Your biology is simply rearranging itself, and that requires new habits, new patience, and a new understanding of how your body works now.
 This transition typically begins in your late 40s or early 50s, though every woman’s timeline is unique.

 Let’s be honest.
-Menopause symptoms can feel annoying, unpredictable, or even discouraging, especially when you don’t know what’s normal.
+Many women are surprised by how varied menopause after 50 symptoms can feel, annoying, unpredictable, or even discouraging, especially when you don’t know what’s normal.
 Sound familiar?
 You’re part of the majority.

 Hot flashes and night sweats